-- Write legibly, in indelible ink (paper data sheets only). - Make changes to paper pages by crossing out original entries with a single line strike-out, entering the changes, and initialing and dating the corrections (paper data sheets only).

-- Close-out incomplete paper pages with an initialed and dated diagonal line (paper data sheets only). - GBRA saves electronic field data sheets as PDF files for at least 5 years - GBRA PDF files are electronically time stamped at the time that they are created and cannot be revised.
-If data on an electronic field needs to be corrected, a new time stamped PDF file is created and both files are retained for at least 5 years. - GBRA saves electronic laboratory instrumentation calibration and analysis files for at least 5 years.
+- Legible writing in indelible ink with no modifications, write-overs or cross-outs (paper data sheets only). - Correction of errors with a single line followed by an initial and date (paper data sheets only). - Close-out on incomplete pages with an initialed and dated diagonal line (paper data sheets only). - GBRA saves electronic field data sheets as pdf files for at least 5 years - GBRA PDF files are electronically time stamped at the time that they are created and cannot be revised.
+If data on an electronic field needs to be corrected, a new time stamped pdf file is created and both files are retained for at least 5 years. - GBRA saves electronic laboratory instrumentation calibration and analysis files for at least 5 years.